LEVEL Flight Delay and Cancellation Compensation

 Flights arriving at EU airports✅ Covered

-These regulations also apply to airlines from Iceland, Norway, and Switzerland.
-This means when you travel with any airline within, to, or from Europe, you most likely have these rights.
-It’s important to know about these regulations – they exist to help you if issues arise with your flight.
-They make sure you’re not stranded when your travel plans go awry.
+These regulations also include airlines from Iceland, Norway, and Switzerland.
+This means if you’re flying with any airline to, from, or within Europe, you likely have these rights.
+It’s important to know about these regulations – they’re there to assist you if issues arise with your flight.
+They make sure you’re not left on your own when your travel plans don’t work out.

 When You Are Not Entitled to Compensation

-LEVEL isn’t necessarily responsible when flights are delayed or cancelled.
-Occasionally, events occur that the airline is powerless against, like really bad weather or unforeseen issues.
+LEVEL is not always responsible when flights are delayed or cancelled.
+Sometimes, situations arise that the airline is powerless against, like severe weather conditions or unforeseen issues.

-For example, if there’s unexpected severe weather, an airport emergency, or a strike by air traffic controllers, LEVEL cannot be held accountable.
-These are called “extraordinary circumstances” that the airline can’t do anything about.
+For instance, if there’s unexpected severe weather, an emergency at the airport, or air traffic controllers go on strike, LEVEL is not liable.
+These are called “extraordinary circumstances” that the airline is unable to prevent.

 When these events take place, you likely won’t get any compensation.
-The airline is not considered to be doing anything wrong when these unforeseen difficulties arise.
+The airline isn’t seen as doing anything wrong when these unexpected issues occur.
+However, LEVEL must prove that the delay or cancellation was caused by extraordinary circumstances in order to avoid paying.

 Recent Flight Delays and Cancellations